-The purpose of this contribution is to provide the Fortran77 subroutines necessaries
+The purpose of this contribution is to provide the Fortran77 necessary subroutines

 to create an AIM wavefuntion file (.wfn/.wfx) within the resultant eigenvectors of

 This implementation is provided as is, I cannot warranty that the files generated gives your the

 same results as Gaussian or Gamess.

 Please, feel free to email me for your suggestions [alvaro::anl.gov], I will try to follow your observations and

 I am not able to provide you support for the use of third party software (ie PROAIM, AIMPACK, etc,).